How to Prepare Independence Day (15th August) Speech for Kids

 On the occasion of Independence Day, some schools take special efforts for children to know and learn about our independence struggle against British Colonial Rule.
 As a nation, India had to overcome some great obstacles and challenges to win its independence.
 The sacrifices and the suffering of the earlier generations are difficult to understand for those born in an Independent India.
 Parents, teachers and the elderly rightly believe that the lessons of colonialism should not be forgotten and the value of independence be cherished by the coming generations.
 Children should not only learn about our independence movement but also speak about its importance amongst their peers.

 It can be a task to write a great speech and an even bigger task to deliver it.
-While helping your child prep for an Independence Day speech, here are a few things you can keep in mind.
+While helping your child prepare for an Independence Day speech for children in English, here are a few things you can keep in mind.

 1. Know the History

 India’s independence struggle is unique as compared to the independence struggle of other nations.
 India’s independence struggle was not only political but had facets of ideology and spirituality.
 For example, the non-violence philosophy initiated by Mahatma Gandhi.
 Your child should know and understand the history of the independence struggle, its trials, tribulations, sufferings, and sacrifices before you help him prepare a 15th August speech in English for children.